electric-eloquence/fepper-utils/utils.md

 <a name="info"></a>

 ## info()
-Abstract console.info to not trigger lint warnings.
+Abstract console.info to not trigger lint warnings/errors.
 Outputs the info in green text.
 Accepts the same arguments as console.info.